 In accordance with the current labor law, the Group is obliged to pay a certain amount of severance pay to the personnel who retire after completing at least one year of service, whose employment relationship is terminated due to reasons other than resignation and misconduct, who are called for military service or who have passed away.
-Pursuant to the labor laws applicable in Turkey, pension and severance pay provisions are allocated as provisions as they are realized in the accompanying consolidated financial statements.
+Pursuant to the labor laws applicable in Türkiye, pension and severance pay provisions are allocated as provisions as they are realized in the accompanying consolidated financial statements.
 In accordance with the updated TAS 19 "Employee Benefits" standard, such payments are defined as defined retirement benefit plans.
-In the consolidated financial statements, the obligation of severance pay is reflected in the consolidated financial statements as the amount found by discounting the pension compensation to be paid in the following years with the appropriate interest rate free of inflation for the purpose of calculating the value on the balance sheet date.
+In the consolidated financial statements, the obligation of severance pay is reflected in the following years with the appropriate interest rate free of inflation for the purpose of calculating the value on the balance sheet date.